Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 generator = (a for a in [10,20,30,40,50]) print(type(generator)) # <class 'generator'>
 print(next(generator)) # 10
-# loop over all values, stop at StopIteration
+# loop over all values
 for a in generator:
   print(a)